nestauk/sg_covid_impact/reports/technical_report/4_results.md

 <div class=altair s3_path="tweets_last_tweet.json" static_path="tweets_last_tweet.png" id="fig:tweets_last_tweet">The date of the last tweet of each users account by SIC section
 </div>

-[@fig:tweets_last_tweet] shows that 64.2% of accounts tweeted in the last month of the dataset.
+[@Fig:tweets_last_tweet] shows that 64.2% of accounts tweeted in the last month of the dataset.
 There is a hint of a small spike in more users stopping tweeting in March and April of 2020 when Covid-19 first impacted businesses; however a similar spike happens in 2019 so this could just be a coincidence.